angelb-dev/AngelB-Dev/README.md

-Front-end developer and AI enthusiast with a passion for creating high-quality web applications.
-I'm constantly exploring new technologies and pushing the boundaries of what's possible in web development.
-My journey in tech is driven by curiosity and the desire to build innovative solutions that make a difference.
+Front-end developer with a focus on AI, experienced in JavaScript and Python.
+My tech journey focuses on creating innovative solutions that make a real difference.

 - 👀 I'm interested in Front-end and Artificial Intelligence
 - 🌱 I'm currently learning Python and exploring its applications in AI